Medicine

 Specific requirements for admission are:

-• a minimum of a 2:1 Honours degree in any discipline
+- a minimum of a 2:1 Honours degree in any discipline or Masters qualification at a minimum of 60% overall

 Prospective students should be aware of the GMC and MSC Medical students' professional values and fitness to practise guidance that considers behaviour both before and during a period of study.
 Failure to comply with this guidance could impair eligibility for a student to register with the GMC and affect continuation on the programme.

-As a general rule, applicants who have previously studied, or are currently studying, at another UK, Ireland or International Medical School will not be considered for entry and all applicants will be checked against the Medical School Council student database before being offered a place.However, if you experienced an extenuating circumstance, such as an unforeseen health or caring responsibility, which caused you to withdraw from a medical degree, it is possible for your application to be considered if you have made this clear in your UCAS personal statement.
+As a general rule, applicants who have previously studied, or are currently studying, at another UK, Ireland or International Medical School will not be considered for entry and all applicants will be checked against the Medical Schools Council excluded student database before being offered a place.However, if you experienced an extenuating circumstance, such as an unforeseen health or caring responsibility, which caused you to withdraw from a medical degree, it is possible for your application to be considered if you have made this clear in your UCAS personal statement.
+Remember you must declare all courses of previous study on UCAS regardless of whether you completed the course.
 If shortlisted, we would also require a letter from your current / previous Medical School proving academic and professional standing at point of withdrawal and supporting your claim for extenuating circumstances.

-Ulster University welcomes applications to our MBBS programme for entry in accordance with the UCAS equal consideration deadline of 15 October.
-All applicants must also register for the GAMSAT, which is held biannually in September and March of each year.
+We welcome applications to our MBBS programme in accordance with the UCAS equal consideration deadline of 15 October 2024.
+For entry in August 25 applicants must have already completed GAMSAT or plan to take the test in March 25.
+GAMSAT is held biannually in September and March of each year.
 More information can be found at https://gamsat.acer.org/

 Exemptions and transferability